 In this story the policeman rode down to the riverbank and asks the fisherman to show him the undersized trout that he has stowed in his tuckerbag.
 On Feb 27th 1917 the Traralgon Record screamed the heading

-The local resident in question was the town’s Bandmaster, Tom Tansey, one of the local “fisher folk” who “betook themselves” to the banks of the Traralgon Creek to fish but not observing the regulations as to size.
+The local resident in question was the town’s Bandmaster, my grandfater, Tom Tansey, one of the local “fisher folk” who “betook themselves” to the banks of the Traralgon Creek to fish but not observing the regulations as to size.

 Even the Bairnsdale Advertiser on March 3rd, 1917, gave a full report.